japgolly/webapp-util/README.md

     * `ServerSideProcInvoker` - abstract and invokable representation of a server-side procedure *(JS only)*
     * `ThreadUtils` - thread groups, thread pools, `ExecutionContext` util, shutdown hooks  *(JVM only)*
     * `Url` - types for URLs
+    * `Version` - types for a version with a major and minor component

   * `japgolly.webapputil.ajax`
     * `AjaxProtocol` - protocol for an AJAX endpoint